/goal vs /loop vs /schedule vs Ralph: Which Loop Do You Actually Need?

 Headless works too: claude -p "/goal ..." runs the whole loop in one invocation.

-/loop 20m check CI and fix anything red re-runs a prompt on an interval while the session stays open.
-Key semantics:
+/loop 20m check CI and fix anything red re-runs a prompt on an interval.
+The semantics that matter:

 loop.md.
-A.claude/loop.mdreplaces the built-in maintenance prompt for bare/loopβ your project's default loop, versioned in git.
+A.claude/loop.mdreplaces the built-in maintenance prompt for bare/loop— your project's default loop, versioned in git.

-`/schedule` β when the laptop is closed
+`/schedule` — runs with the laptop closed

 The 30-second decision

-- Provable end state, one sitting? β
+- Provable end state, one sitting?

 Still unsure?
-Describe the job in the [loop builder](/builder) β it picks the loop type from your goal and exit condition and generates the harness, budgets included.
-Then run the result through [/grade](/grade) before its first unattended night.
+Describe the job in the loop builder.
+It picks the loop type from your goal and exit condition and generates the harness, budgets included.
+Then run the result through /grade before its first unattended night.